DevExpress-Examples/blazor-theme-switcher/Readme.md

 ## Remove Themes from the Theme Switcher

-Follow the steps below to remove a DevExpress or Bootstrap theme from the Theme Switcher:
+Follow the steps below to remove a built-in DevExpress or external Bootstrap theme from the Theme Switcher:

 1. Open the *ThemeService.cs* file and remove the theme name from the **DevExpress Themes** or **Bootstrap Themes** theme set: